 The Invisible project is headed by the Alma Mater Studiorum – University of Bologna and is intended to encourage the sharing of best practice in order to render the study of architecture, and art in general, accessible to students with visual impairments.

-In particular, the Museo Omero will be involved in drawing up guidelines on the use of architectural models and will host an international workshop in November 2023.
+In particular, the Museo Omero will be involved in drawing up guidelines on the use of architectural models and will host an international workshop the 6th of December 2024.

 The current Doors.
 Please Touch project, is promoted by the Museo Omero in collaboration with the Lebanese Red Oak Organization whose President is Nadine Abou Zaki.